Terreii/use-pouchdb/docs/basics/sync.md

 }
 ```

-This is a bigger component!
-But it does a lot!
+This is a more complicated component!
+It does quite a lot!

 This component has 3 states: